jacobd082/YT2Music/README.md

 ### Some notes for contributors

 This is only a 1 file project.
 It is `main.py`.
-The code is well commented.
+The code is well-commented.

 Please install these dependencies with pip: